rsnodgrass/hassio-addons/xantech-serial-bridge/README.md

 ## Required Hardware

 * multi-zone amplifier or controller that supports to the Xantech RS232 serial protocol (see below)
-* serial cable or network serial adapter connected to a Xantech supported multi-zone amplifier/controller
+* host machine with a serial cable or network serial adapter to physically connect to a Xantech supported multi-zone amplifier/controller
-* "server" running Docker to be able to execute container (e.g. RPi running Home Assistant's [Hass.io](https://www.home-assistant.io/hassio/) hypervisor)
+* host machine for executing the Docker container (e.g. [Raspberry Pi](https://www.raspberrypi.org/) running Home Assistant's [Hass.io](https://www.home-assistant.io/hassio/) hypervisor)

 #### Supported Amplifiers/Controllers